Billy Idol: 2010–2021: Kings & Queens of the Underground

 In October 2014, Idol released his eighth studio album Kings & Queens of the Underground.
 It debuted at number 34 on the Billboard 200, and charted in multiple countries in Europe including number 8 in Germany.
 While recording the album between 2010 and 2014, he worked with producer Trevor Horn, Horn's former Buggles and Yes bandmate Geoff Downes and Greg Kurstin.
 Idol's autobiography, Dancing with Myself, was published on 7 October 2014 and became a New York Times bestseller.

 Idol embarked on a worldwide tour in support of his new album.
 The tour started on 5 November 2014 and ended 4 April 2015.
 Over the 40-date tour, Idol with his band performed in Europe, North America and Australia.
 He continued touring North America in 2016 and 2017.

 On 30 October 2018, former Generation X members Idol and Tony James joined with Steve Jones and Paul Cook, former members of another first wave English punk rock band, the Sex Pistols, to perform a free gig at the Roxy in Hollywood, Los Angeles, under the name Generation Sex, playing a combined set of the two former bands' material.

-In 2019 Idol went on a co headlining tour alongside Bryan Adam's.
+In 2019, Idol went on a co headlining tour alongside Bryan Adams.

 In late February 2020, Idol starred in a public service campaign with the New York City Department of Environmental Protection Police titled "Billy Never Idles", intended to fight the unnecessary idling of automobile engines in New York City, to reduce air pollution.
 Idol teamed with New York Mayor Bill de Blasio to open the campaign, which features Idol saying, "If you're not driving, shut your damn engine off!" and other strong advice.
 He was a guest vocalist on the song "Night Crawling" from Miley Cyrus' album Plastic Hearts, released in November 2020.
 In 2016, Idol and Cyrus performed "Rebel Yell" at the iHeartRadio Festival in Las Vegas.

 On 12 August 2021, Idol's music video "Bitter Taste", directed by Stephen Sebring, was uploaded to YouTube.
 Idol announced his new EP The Roadside, which was released on 17 September.